paritytech/substrate-api-sidecar/README.md

 Sidecar is a stateless program and thus should not use any disk space.

 ### Memory
-Memory wise the requirements follow the default of node.js processes which is an upper bound in HEAP memory of a little less than 2GB thus 4GB of memory should be sufficient.
+The requirements follow the default of node.js processes which is an upper bound in HEAP memory of a little less than 2GB thus 4GB of memory should be sufficient.

 ### Running sidecar and a node
 Please note that if you run sidecar next to a substrate node in a single machine then your system specifications should improve significantly.